 This is copied from Milgard's website:

-SunCoat® Low-E Glass
+SunCoat® about Low-E Glass

 This microscopically thin coating is applied to one side of the glass to reflect heat from its source in the summer, keep heat inside in the winter and reduce harmful UV rays.
 SunCoat Low-E glass comes standard on all Milgard dual-pane windows and patio doors